 The reintroduction of the large heath butterfly

-The rare large heath butterfly used to be a fairly common site in the peatlands of Greater Manchester, until approximately 150 years ago when they tragically became a locally extinct species.
+The rare large heath butterfly used to be a fairly common sight in the peatlands of Greater Manchester, until approximately 150 years ago when they tragically became a locally extinct species.

 In 2019, Trust staff made moves to bringing the species back into the local area, taking six of the butterflies from Lancashire site Winmarleigh Moss, and taking them to spend the winter at Chester Zoo, with the result being 45 hand-reared pupae.